juxt/site/docs/src/pages/learn/kanban/kanban4.md

 - If 'JXT' denies any ownership of the Market Research task, Site's history directive shows you exactly when they were assigned

 As well as Site's inbuilt query directives, you have the flexibility to write custom queries.
-Site's q directive can take a graphql object, or an edn string - three double quotes in graphql represents a multiline string.
+Site's q directive can take a GraphQL object, or an edn string - three double quotes in GraphQL represents a multiline string.
 This can be more convenient for copying and pasting queries from the repl for example.

 This example returns all the cards in a given workflow when searched for by **name**, as opposed to ID, which is a more likely direct interaction a user might have with the kanban app.